 § 134A-5.
 Permit required.

 Building permits shall be required in all zoning districts for installation of all solar energy collectors, stationary or tracking, for rooftop building-mounted, ground- or pole-Mounted, large-scale standing solar collectors; and building-integrated photovoltaic systems.
-A plaque identifying the property as containing a Solar Energy System shall be prominently displayed on the property.

 A building permit may be waived by the Code Enforcement Officer for portable solar energy collectors which are not permanently installed.